Devilspsychiccoder/AWS-EKS-Three-tier-Application-Deployment-/README.md

 ## Overview
 This repository hosts the `#TwoTierAppProject` for the Avik(AKB) community.
 The challenge involves deploying a Two-Tier Web Application as a Micro Service using Python Flask and MySQL DB with deployment on AWS EKS.
-This Application is Highly Fault Tolerant and Highly Scalable and Avaialble and the application can handle 5000 Concurent users with best Devops Practices.
+This Application is Highly Fault Tolerant and Highly Scalable and Avaialble and the application can handle 50000 Concurent users with best Devops Practices.
+Dockrized the image and Deployed in AWS EKS with Multi-Cluster

 ## Prerequisites
 - Basic knowledge of Docker, and AWS services.